lesterlimjj/tp/docs/UserGuide.md

 * `PERSON_INDEX` must be a positive integer within the bounds of the person list.

 Examples:
-* `deletePerson 2` deletes the 2nd person in matchEstate.
+* `deletePerson 2` deletes the 2nd person in MatchEstate.

 Result:
 * Before